kaliop-uk/ezfindsearchenginebundle/README.md

    A2: this bundle does not overtake the standard Search service from the eZPublish repository.
 It is up to the developer
        to decide which queries to send to the database and which ones to send to SOLR.

+* Why do I see the same `score` for all results?
+  A: when you are not sorting results by score, the bundle optimizes performances by using a pure 'filter query' for the
+     Solr request (this should be good because Solr caches filters).
+This means that all search hits get the same score.

+* Is there any difference between using `$query->filter` and `$query->query`?
+  A: when you are not sorting results by score, none.
+     When you are sorting results by score, you should use for optimal performaces `$query->query` for all criteria that influence the scoring (eg. a search term), and `$query->filter` for all other criteria (eg limitations on content type, section, etc...)

 * I tried using the new search service in a command line script but I always get back no results
   A: there is a bug in the way the eZPublish legacy kernel is booted in command line scripts.
 We provide as courtesy
      an alternative implementation that can be activated by editing the services